 Tarantool's disk-based storage engine is a fusion of ideas from modern filesystems, log-structured merge trees and classical B-trees.
-All data is organized into runs.
-Each run is represented by a file on disk.
-Run size is a configuration option and normally is around 64MB.
-Each run is a collection of pages, serving different purposes.
-Pages in a fully merged run contain non-overlapping ranges of keys.
-A run can be partially merged if there were a lot of changes in its key range recently.
-In that case some pages represent new keys and values in the run.
+All data is organized into ranges.
+Each range is represented by a file on disk.
+Range size is a configuration option and normally is around 64MB.
+Each range is a collection of pages, serving different purposes.
+Pages in a fully merged range contain non-overlapping ranges of keys.
+A range can be partially merged if there were a lot of changes in its key range recently.
+In that case some pages represent new keys and values in the range.
 The disk-based storage engine is append only: new data never overwrites old data.
 The disk-based storage engine is named vinyl.